itsallan/SpendSight/README.md

 ### Set up a new project in Supabase.

 1. Create a bucket called `receipts`.
-2. Run the SQL scripts for the `receipts` and `profiles` tables provided earlier.
+2. Run the SQL scripts for the `receipts` and `profiles` tables provided earlier and enable realtime.

 ### How to Use SpendSight
 1. **Upload Receipts**: After signing up or logging in, start by uploading your receipts.